 The number of skills required to run a successful service business have radically changed since 1990.
 It’s not enough that you do good work and have deep knowledge and dedication to the craft.
 Now in 2022, you need all that and more hoping to break even.
 If your business is thriving, congratulations.
 You’ve either adapted or you have benefited from other service providers closing shop.

 New businesses are always better equipped to leverage the current environment.
 In a very real sense of the word, at some point you must be prepared to build the business that will replace you.
+You need to put yourself out of business before the market does.
 But how do you do that?
-How do you hack changes in your current business that will allow for these changes?
+How do you hack differences in your current business that will allow for these changes?

 Once you have visibility, you can attack low hanging fruit and watch how changes in your business influence your KPIs.

 Set yourself apart from the sea of options on the market.
 There are two ways you can do this.
 You should do both.
 First is to identify yourself as an All-Star service provider.
 This is super easy because the bar is so low.

 be fresh and clean